comunes/todos-contra-el-fuego/telegram-bot/README.md

 ## Thanks & other acknowlegments

+Thanks indeed to:
+- Lui for Galician and Portuguese translation
-- Lui, Galician translation
+- Jose González Besteiro for Galician and English translation
-- Enol P at softastur.org, Asturian translation
+- Enol P at softastur.org for Asturian translation

-- Original idea and development by [@vjrj](https://github.com/vjrj)
+Original idea and development by [@vjrj](https://github.com/vjrj)